-This Wedding Soup recipe is a delicious combination of meatballs, orzo, chicken broth and vegetables.
-A hearty, comforting meal-in-a-bowl, kicked up with lemon zest.
+This chicken meatball soup recipe is a delicious combination of meatballs, tender orzo pasta, savory chicken broth and vegetables.
+A hearty, comforting meal-in-a-bowl, kicked up with lemon zest in just 30 minutes.

-Wedding soup did not actually originate at weddings, but it is, in fact, popular at Italian-American weddings.
-Whoever invented it, great job.
+The soup is also known as Italian wedding soup.
+It did not actually originate at weddings, but it is popular at Italian American weddings.

-There are tons of recipes for wedding soup out there, all pretty similar.
-This one – a combination of many – has one unique feature – lemon zest.
-I find the zest totally brightens up the soup while still maintaining that yummy comfort food taste and feel.
+There are tons of recipes for meatball and wedding soup out there, all pretty similar.
+This one has one unique feature – lemon zest.
+The fresh pop of flavor from the zest totally brightens up the soup while still maintaining that yummy comfort food taste and feel.

 The meatballs in the recipe are light and flavorful.
 I like to use dark meat ground chicken to make them extra juicy and tasty.
 Another good meatball option is our all-purpose Italian meatballs.
 Or, if you have your own favorite meatball recipe, go ahead and use that instead.